rethinkdb/horizon/docs/protocol.md

   * `update` updates existing documents.
 It errors if any document does not already exist
   * `upsert` updates existing documents or inserts them if they do not exist
   * `replace` replaces existing documents entirely.
 It errors if any document does not already exist
-  * `store` replaces existing documents entirely, or inserts them if they doesn't exist.
+  * `store` replaces existing documents entirely, or inserts them if they do'nt exist.
-  * `remove` removes documents
+  * `remove` removes documents.
+It will not error if a document does not exist

 #### end_subscription
 Tells the fusion server to stop sending data for a given subscription.
 Data may still be received until the server has processed this and sent a `"state": "complete"` response for the subscription.